1jour1vin

 Wine rated (2023 guide) 96-97/100

-The finesse and softness of the tannins are the hallmarks of this vintage, as is the palette, which is richer than usual in this primeur season.
-The deep purple color, followed by a nose of candied red cherry, cocoa, roasted coffee, licorice, waxed leather, blackcurrant and peppermint, continues to seduce, and the fine acidity promises long cellaring.
+The finesse and smoothness of the tannins are the hallmarks of this vintage, as is the palette, which is richer than usual for this stage of development.
+The deep purple color and nose of candied red cherry, cocoa, roasted coffee, licorice, waxed leather, blackcurrant, and peppermint are endlessly seductive, and the fine acidity promises long aging potential.

 No notes available